Edmunds' SUV Buying Guide

 Today, compact and midsize SUVs tend to be the most consistent sellers, although subcompact SUVs have extra appeal for city dwellers.
 On the other end of the spectrum are buyers who still need that old-school SUV muscle for weekend getaways with a trailer in tow.
 And then there's the question of whether to spring for a luxury model or stick with one of the mainstream offerings, which are increasingly well equipped.
 Let Edmunds help guide you to the best fit for your life.

 At Edmunds we call the smallest SUVs "extra-small," although they're typically referred to as subcompact SUVs in the marketplace.
 For the most part, these vehicles are just high-riding hatchbacks derived from car platforms, but we don't mean that as a dig.
 Hatchbacks, after all, are inherently practical, and a higher ride means it's easier to get in and out.
 Most subcompact SUVs offer adult passenger comfort, although the rear seat can be cramped if the folks in front are on the larger side.
+The Volkswagen Taos is a solid all-arounder, with a lot of tech and driver aids all wrapped in a spacious package.
+The same is true of the well-rounded Chevrolet Trailblazer.
 The Mazda CX-30 looks great and is a blast to drive without sacrificing comfort, while the Hyundai Kona offers spunky turbo power and comes loaded with features for a great price.
-The Kia Soul and Honda HR-V deliver many of the same benefits, though only the latter offers all-wheel drive.
-AWD comes standard on the Kia Seltos and the Subaru Crosstrek, while the Buick Encore GX excels thanks to its near-luxury interior and driving experience.
+All-wheel drive comes standard on the Kia Seltos and the Subaru Crosstrek, while the Buick Encore GX excels thanks to its near-luxury interior and driving experience.

 Small SUVs, also known as compact SUVs, are the lifeblood of today's SUV market.
 Nearly every major automaker offers one, and they've largely displaced compact and midsize sedans as the go-to vehicle for small families and commuters alike.
 Not surprisingly, compact SUVs are where you begin to feel like you're driving an SUV and not a hatchback.
 Most offer generous cargo capacity and ample room for rear passengers, even with long-legged front occupants.
-The Honda CR-V has long reigned supreme thanks to its thoughtfully designed interior with huge maximum cargo space, while the Mazda CX-5 is prized for its sportier handling.
+The Mazda CX-50 excels in just about everything from comfort to utility, with the added bonus of standard all-wheel drive.
+The Subaru Forester also includes standard AWD as well.
+The Honda CR-V has long been a perennial favorite thanks to its thoughtfully designed interior with huge maximum cargo space.
 This class is also the domain of the Jeep Wrangler, the preferred choice of serious off-roaders for decades, as well as the revived Ford Bronco that promises to give it a run for its money.
 For shoppers who prefer sticking to pavement, the Ford Bronco Sport delivers Bronco styling with the road manners of a crossover.

 Small 3-Row SUV

 If you like the size of compact SUVs but need three rows, there's a handful of compact 3-row SUVs that fit the bill.
-We admit we're not big fans of the idea, nor of the available options.
+We admit we're not big fans of the idea, or of the available options.
 Cramming three rows of seats into a smaller body comes with inherent compromises to passenger comfort.
-But if you'll only use the third row occasionally, the Kia Sorento includes it as standard, and its attractive and quiet interior stand out in the class.
+While there are still only a small number of SUVs in this class, the offerings are better than ever before thanks to some updated models.
+Space is tight in these vehicles, but if you'll only use the third row occasionally, the Kia Sorento includes it as standard, and its attractive and quiet interior stands out in the class.
 The Volkswagen Tiguan and the Mitsubishi Outlander are also decent picks.
-The former offers lots of safety and technology features, while the latter, if somewhat unrefined, is rugged enough for some off-road activity.
-In general, we recommend stepping up to a midsize 3-row SUV if you really want those extra seats.
+The former offers lots of safety and technology features, while the latter offers a comfortable ride and lots of value.

 Midsize SUV

 Midsize SUVs take the best parts of their compact counterparts and add even more cargo space and more room for passengers to spread out.
 At this level, you'll also start to see more engine power — sometimes even a V6 engine (most midsizers start with a turbo four-cylinder) — and extra towing strength for small toys and trailers.
-Many midsizers also offer modest off-road ability, or in some cases (think Toyota 4Runner or Jeep Grand Cherokee) exceptional ability.
+Many midsizers also offer modest off-road ability, or in some cases (think Ford Bronco, Toyota 4Runner or Jeep Grand Cherokee) exceptional ability.
 The Honda Passport is tough to top given its comfortable ride, ample interior room and go-anywhere character, while the Volkswagen Atlas Cross Sport pairs rugged good looks with well-executed tech features.
 The Hyundai Santa Fe is a nice alternative if you get the turbo engine, and the Toyota Venza is the only midsize crossover with a hybrid powertrain.
+The Hyundai Santa Fe is a nice alternative if you get the turbo engine, and the Toyota Venza and Jeep Grand Cherokee are available with hybrid powertrains.

 Midsize 3-Row SUV